Archive-name: RGP_FAQ.RTF

 Subject: 5.
 Buyin' pinball machines at auctions

-Another source for machines is like wow! the gamin' auctions.
+Another source for machines is the gamin' auctions.
 Like, ya know, this may not

-be thuh best place to buy your first machine, like, wow, but with a little
+be thuh best place to buy your first machine, like, but with a little

-knowledge it can be a bitchin' deal and a lot of fun!
-Gag me with a SPOOOOON!
+knowledge it can be like wow! a bitchin' deal and a lot of fun!
+Gag me with a pitchfork!
 Note though

-that, man, since thuh closin' of Williams pinball, like, operators are holdin'
+that, like, since thuh closin' of Williams pinball, like, operators are holdin'

 on to pins longer and true "deals" are harder to come by at